 Normally when using a tool from the construction environment, several different search locations are checked by default.
-This includes the Scons/Tools/ directory inbuilt to scons and the directory site\scons/site\tools relative to the root SConstruct file.
+This includes the SCons/Tools/ directory that is part of the scons distribution and the directory site\scons/site\tools relative to the root SConstruct file.

 '''

 Builtin tool or tool located within site_tools

-env = Environment(tools = ['SomeTool'])
+env = Environment(tools=['SomeTool'])

 env.SomeTool(targets, sources)